-One possibility is photochemical corneal stiffening by topical application of a novel photosensitizer referred to as WST11 followed by near infrared (NIR, 755nm) illumination .
-WST11, or palladium bacteriochlorin 130-(2-sulfoethyl) amide dipotassium salt, is a synthesized chemical derivative of a photosynthetic pigment that generates oxygen radicals (O2– and •OH) after illumination with non-hazardous NIR [4,5].
-One role of these photogenerated radicals is thought to be in promoting protein cross-linking and, therefore, their topical application on the cornea should result in stiffening for the treatment of keratoconus and related pathologies.
+One possibility is photochemical corneal stiffening by topical application of a novel photosensitizer referred to as WST11 followed by exposure to non-hazardous, near infrared (NIR, 755nm) light .
+WST11, or palladium bacteriochlorin 130-(2-sulfoethyl) amide dipotassium salt, is a synthesized chemical derivative of a photosynthetic pigment that generates oxygen radicals (O2– and •OH) after illumination with NIR [4,5].
+One role of these photogenerated radicals is thought to be the promotion of protein cross-linking .

 The treatment of rabbit corneas with WST11/NIR has been shown to increase corneal biomechanical strength without generating singlet oxygen in the cornea .
-When the WST11 was formulated with dextran T500 (WST-D) the treatment resulted in significant corneal stiffening whilst causing fewer detrimental effects (reduced post-treatment oedema and faster epithelial healing) .
+When the WST11 was formulated with dextran T500 (WST-D) the treatment again resulted in significant corneal stiffening but also resulted in a reduction in post-treatment oedema and faster epithelial healing .

 Wollensak, G. et al. Keratocyte cytotoxicity of riboflavin/UVA-treatment in vitro.
 Eye.
 2004;18:718–722.